 - Internal attributes defined by ChartMogul

-- Added via the Enrichment API.
+- Custom attributes you add via the Enrichment API

 - String — is, is not, contains, does not contain, is present, is not present